 - Time Orientation

 Think about your ideal customer.
 What are their top five traits out of this list?

 There is specific influencing language designed to reach each of these mental zipcodes.
 Like Harry Potter's owl, this influencing language will carry its message to the intended receivers only.
-The shorthand version of this influencing language is available on our Motivate Everyone Quick Reference Card.
+The shorthand version of this influencing language is available by ordering Motivate Everyone.

 If you aren't using the language that reaches your customer's mental zipcodes, your ads, mailers or commercials never reach your customer's mind.
 They will all end up in the physical or mental trash, or the mind's dead letter file.

 That's why your marketing isn't working: you have addressed your message to the wrong mental demographic.

 Why Can't I Reach Everyone In My Tangible Demographic?

 You can, but you will have to craft different words for different mental zipcodes within each physical zipcode.

 For example, the marketing for a book about relationship rituals can be crafted to be about: